ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/others/configuring_amcl.md

 Type: `string` Default: `"nav2_amcl::DifferentialMotionModel"`

 :   The fully-qualified type of the plugin class.
-Options are "nav2_amcl::DifferentialMotionModel" and "nav2_amcl::OmniMotionModel".
+Options are `"nav2_amcl::DifferentialMotionModel"` and `"nav2_amcl::OmniMotionModel"`.
 Users can also provide their own custom motion model plugin type.

 ### **`save_pose_rate`**

 Type: `double` Default: `0.5`

-:   Maximum rate (Hz) at which to store the last estimated pose and covariance to the parameter server, in the variables ~initial_pose_\* and ~initial_cov_\*.
+:   Maximum rate (Hz) at which to store the last estimated pose and covariance to the parameter server, in the variables `~initial_pose_*` and `~initial_cov_*`.
 This saved pose will be used on subsequent runs to initialize the filter (-1.0 to disable).

 ### **`sigma_hit`**

 Type: `double` Default: `0.2`

-:   Standard deviation for Gaussian model used in z_hit part of the model.
+:   Standard deviation for Gaussian model used in `z_hit` part of the model.

 ### **`tf_broadcast`**